DenoiseRep: Denoising Model for Representation Learning: DenoiseRep : Denoising Model for Representation Learning

-As described in section \ref{sec:methods ED Module}, the proposed Feature Extraction and Feature Denoising Unified Framework (FEFDUF) could effectively polish noisy features but extra inference latency is introduced caused by recursive calling of the denoising layers.

-To solve the problem above, we proposed a novel Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA) to fuse parameters of the extra denoising layers into parameters of existing backbone layers and get a computation-free method in the final.
-FEFDFA expands the linear layer in the MLP of each block into two branches, one for its original $FC$ module and the other for FEFDFA proposed in this paper.
-As shown on Fig.~\ref{pic:train}, during the training phase, we freeze the original parameters and only trained the FEFDFA.
-The training method is consistent with section \ref{sec:methods ED Module}, and the features are diffused and fed into the predictive noise network of FEFDFA for prediction.
-For details, please refer to Algorithm. \ref{alg:Training}.
-In the inference stage, we use the reparameterization method to combine the pre-trained $W$ parameters with the denoising module parameters, merging the two branches into a single branch without additional inference time.
+As described in Section \ref{sec:methods ED Module}, the proposed method above could effectively improve the discriminability of features.
+Still, extra inference latency is introduced caused by recursive calling of the denoising layers.
+To solve the problem, we propose to fuse parameters of feature denoising layers into parameters of existing embedding layers of the backbone.
+The core idea is to expand the linear layer each transformer encoder block into two branches, one for its original embedding layer and the other for extra denoising layer.
+As shown in Fig.~\ref{pic:train}, during the training phase, we freeze the original embedding layers and only train the denoising layers.
+The training method is consistent with section \ref{sec:methods ED Module}, and the features are diffused and fed into the denoising layers.
+Please refer to Algorithm \ref{alg:Training} for more details.
+In the inference stage, we fuse the pre-trained parameters of embedding and denoising layers, merging the two branches into a single branch without additional inference time.
+Please note that, here we take the transformer architecture as an example, but \textit{DenoiseRep} is suitable for CNN architecture.
+We demonstrate its scalibity on CNN in experiments.
 The derivation of parameter merging is as follows:

 where $a_t = 1- \beta_t$, $D_\theta$ are the parameters of the prediction noise network.

 We make a simple transformation of Eq. (\ref{eq:one-step denoising}) and multiply both sides simultaneously by $W$.
 The simplified equation can be obtained by bringing $Y_t$ in terms of $WX_t + b$: